 1Password is a service for managing and storing personal information, such as website passwords, payment details, identities, and software licenses.
 Unlike Apple’s iCloud Keychain, 1Password also supports Android and Windows.

 On the iPhone, 1Password is – unlike iCloud Keychain – a standalone app, making it a cinch to browse your information, and also to create new passwords.
 The app includes its own browser, but also integrates with Safari – the seamlessness of which improves under iOS 12 and iOS 13.

 On Apple Watch, 1Password is designed to provide you with fast access to a small user-defined selection of your ‘vault’ content – and also keep that secure.
 Fire up the app and you tap in a passcode.
 Select an item and its details are provided right on your wrist.

 $5/£5 + IAP • 153.7 MB • v4.14.3 • By Grailr LLC

 This weather app values snark almost as much as detailed forecasts.
 You get all the usual info, housed in a gorgeous interface, but also a human-hating ‘AI’ offering colorful and sometimes surreal commentary.

 On Apple Watch, all this detail and taunting is crammed into a single scrolling pane.
 Again, beautiful design makes info easy to peruse, and taps let you delve into a forecast’s finer details.
-Note that complication customization requires a Premium IAP subscription, however.
+Note that complication customization and some other Apple Watch features require a Premium IAP subscription.

-Roughly the digital equivalent of things you’d scrawl on your hand in pen, Cheatsheet Widget is designed to house all those little items you need to remember – but often don’t.
+Roughly the digital equivalent of things you’d scrawl on your hand in pen, Cheatsheet Notes is designed to house all those little items you need to remember – but often don’t.